Do Go On - 361 - The Hollywood Bandit

 And Melbourne.

-My guy also looked like Mel Gribson, I swear to God.
+My guy also looked like Mel Gibson.

-I swear to God, Mel Gribson.
+I swear to God, Mel Gibson.

-Imagine just saying, my drug dealer is so hot.
+Imagine just saying my drug dealer is so hot.

-He's so hot, aye?
+It's so hot, eh?

-Imagine getting a really bad drug habit
+Imagine getting a really bad drug habit,

-just so you can get closer to your drug dealer.
+just so you can get closer to your drug dealer?

-Can you come round again?
+Can you come around again?

 I need more.